Marketing is constantly changing an evolving. And this brings it’s own set of challenges for you as a small business owner.

-In this post we will examine some common marketing problems that you may be facing and ways to address them.
+In this post I will share some some marketing problems that you may be facing, and more importantly solutions to fix them.

 1. Vision – Have you lost your passion for your business?